 The following is a British republication of an article by an uncredited American critic.
 It is a curious snapshot taken in 1915 – amid both the raging struggles of the European war and the heated controversy that was the Angle of Mons.
 It is a midpoint between the quiet buildup of American interest in Machen and its bursting apogee.

 It’s been a century since the first Machen Boom.
-As we in America drift further into 2021 with its illnesses, real and imagined, it would be nice to witness a second, illuminating explosion of appreciation and enthusiasm for the Apostle of Wonder.
+As we in America drift through the 2020s with its illnesses, real and imagined, it would be nice to witness a second, illuminating explosion of appreciation and enthusiasm for the Apostle of Wonder.

 (A special thanks to Adam Trionfo for transcribing the original article.)

 Under the heading, “Arthur Machen and his Belated Fame,” the “Boston Evening Transcript,” one of America’s literary daily newspapers, publishes a long and exceptionally interesting analysis of Mr. Machen and his work.
 The article was evoked by the publication of “The Bowmen,” which Mr. Machen wrote for “The Evening News.”

 Mr. Machen is described as Mystic, Philosopher and Story-Teller, and the sub-title to the article reads, “The Ironic Climax to Years of Achievement Comes at Last in a Halfpenny Newspaper Tale of the War.”

 Not at all complicated by the appearance of his little book of war fantasies under the title of “The Bowmen” is Mr. Machen’s literary case.
 The scandalous success of that extraordinarily trivial story is a fine companion piece to the succès de fiasco of his earlier work.1